Atomically compares the value representation of the referenced object with that of

 Return value

-true if the underlying atomic value was changed, false otherwise.
+true if the referenced object was successfully changed, false otherwise.

-The weak forms (1-4) of the functions are allowed to fail spuriously, that is, act as if *this and expected are not equivalent even when they are.
+The weak forms (1-2) of the functions are allowed to fail spuriously, that is, act as if *this != expected even if they are equal.
 When a compare-and-exchange is in a loop, the weak version will yield better performance on some platforms.